Can you remove a temporary crown?

 Answer:

 I do not think that you need to be nervous.
-It is impossible for me to know what your dentist has used as a temporary cement, but crowns are temporarily put on is usually to get by without any problems.
+It is impossible for me to know what your dentist has used as a temporary cement, but the crowns that are temporarily put on, is usually to get by without problems.

 Hope you can use my answer.